sbmlteam/sbmlteam.github.io/support-docs/how-tos/server-configuration.md

 1. Install [Hugo](https://github.com/gohugoio/hugo/releases) to a location on the host computer.
 We put the executable in `/usr/local/bin/hugo`.

-2. If applicable, follow the instructions to enable port access to Hugo mentioned in the section "Configuring the `hugo` executable" in [`how-the-development-site-works.md`](how-the-development-site-works.md).
+2. If applicable, follow the instructions to enable Hugo to access ports below 1024, as mentioned in the section "Configuring the `hugo` executable" in [`how-the-development-site-works.md`](how-the-development-site-works.md).

 3. Create a user account named `hugo` for the service on the host system.
 Let it have its own group as is typical on CentOS 7 systems.